$49 per month*

 Become a smarter investor today.

-This statistic highlights General Dynamics’ Revenue by Segment from Q1 2016 onwards, split across Aerospace, Combat Systems, Marine Systems, Mission Systems, and Technologies, reported on a quarterly basis from Q1 2016 onwards.
+This statistic highlights General Dynamics’ Revenue by Segment, split across Aerospace, Combat Systems, Marine Systems, Mission Systems, and Technologies, reported on a quarterly basis from Q1 2016 onwards.

 General Dynamics is a worldwide aerospace and military corporation that specializes in the precise design, engineering, and production to provide clients with cutting-edge solutions.
 The company provides a diverse range of goods and services in business aviation, shipbuilding and maintenance, ground combat vehicles, weapons systems and ammunition, and technology products and services.
 The company’s dominant positions in the profitable business aviation and military industries allow it to provide better and long-term shareholder returns.